freeskylier/lier/Get-Involved.md

 ### Promote Lantern

 We also welcome people who are interested in helping spread the word about Lantern.
-We are mostly software developers, but unlike most developers our software will only work if lots of people in uncensored countries run it.
-So we welcome ideas and actions to get more and more people to run Lantern.
+You can find and share the latest from Lantern on [Twitter](https://twitter.com/getlantern), [Facebook](https://www.facebook.com/getlantern)and [Tumblr](http://get-lantern.tumblr.com.
+We welcome ideas and actions to get more and more people to run Lantern.
 Social media campaigns, magazine articles, blog posts, videos, kickstarter, etc. - if you've got experience promoting great stuff then get in touch.
-And no idea is too big or too small.
+No idea is too big or too small.
 For right now just introduce yourself on the [users forum](https://groups.google.com/group/lantern-users-en).
 If we get enough people there we will start a dedicated forum.